 SNCF’s Paris to Rome train service follows the same route across France before branching off to Turin in Italy.
 There you switch to a Trenitalia connection to complete your journey to Rome.
 The entire journey can be booked together through SNCF.

 SNCF operates a morning and afternoon service, giving you more flexibility.
-You can also join the service in Lyon (a compelling stopover if you want to break up the journey.)
+You can also join the service in Lyon (a compelling lunchtime stopover if you want to break up the journey.)

-TGV Trains from Paris to Rome Details
+TGV Trains From Paris to Rome Details

 - Why choose this route?
 For the flexibility of afternoon departures and the opportunity to stop in elegant Turin without adding too much time or sacrificing comfort.